Shell quarterly profit beats forecasts despite impairments

 The Anglo-Dutch oil company also raised its quarterly dividend and said the value of its share buybacks and dividends for 2014 and 2015 would exceed $30 billion.
 The stock (RDSa.L) rose 3 percent in early trade.

-Shell's second-quarter earnings on a current cost of supplies basis excluding one-time items were $6.1 billion (£3.6 billion), up 33 percent from a year earlier.
+Shell's second-quarter earnings on a current cost of supplies basis excluding one-time items were $6.1 billion, up 33 percent from a year earlier.
 Analysts had expected earnings of $5.46 billion.

 "The upstream number was good and the downstream number was better than expected," said Jason Kenney, analyst at Santander, referring to Shell's two largest divisions.
 "Although downstream was still a weak number."